 The Jardenea Restaurant at the Melrose Georgetown Hotel

-This was possible because the menu is not overly extensive.
-It has an unconfusing selection of six appetizers ($10-$14), four salads ($9-$11) and eight entrees ($27-$32).
-Each was labeled gluten-free and/or vegetarian, with a few labeled PT (pre-theater) for a three-course, pre fixe dinner ($44) before a show.
+This was possible because the menu was not overly extensive.
+It has an unconfusing selection of six appetizers ($10-$14), four salads ($9-$11), and eight entrees ($27-$32).
+Each was labeled gluten-free and/or vegetarian, with a few labeled PT (pre-theater) for a three-course, pre-fixe dinner ($44) before a show.
 It is a most accessible and accommodating menu, much like the staff.
 Fortunately, I built up a good appetite each day by walking everywhere.
 Otherwise, consuming that much food would have been impossible!

-I didn’t get to meet Jardenea’s Executive Chef, Nelson Erazo, because of scheduling conflicts.
+I didn’t meet Jardenea’s Executive Chef, Nelson Erazo, because of scheduling conflicts.
 But I did meet Executive Sous Chef Patrick Knott when he joined me at my table one evening.
-Through a bit of serendipity, we grew up in neighboring towns in New York’s Hudson Valley and know some of the same people.
+Through some serendipity, we grew up in neighboring towns in New York’s Hudson Valley and know some of the same people.
 He even worked at some of the restaurants I frequented, so I’d probably eaten his cooking before.
-He’s a very nice and talented young man.
+He’s a lovely and talented young man.

-Jardenea’s menu had so many ingredients I really love: lamb, duck, soft shell crabs, and crab cakes, that I knew I was in for some fine eating.
-Here are descriptions of some of the dishes I was served while staying at the Melrose Georgetown Hotel.
+Jardenea’s menu had so many ingredients I love: lamb, duck, soft shell crabs, and crab cakes, that I knew I was in for some fine eating.
+Here are descriptions of some dishes I was served while staying at the Melrose Georgetown Hotel.

-This was my first foray to the Chesapeake region to taste their classic crab cakes.
+This was my first foray into tasting their classic crab cakes in the Chesapeake region.
 (Crab Cake Appetizer $14) Traditionally, crab cakes are served with as few additions as possible, minimally seasoned, with some breadcrumbs and an egg mixed in just enough to hold it loosely together.
 Often it is plated without garnishes or condiments, alone on a dish letting the pure taste of the crab shine through.
 Even I, as a northerner, know that.

-My crab cake came smothered in fresh peas, corn, and sprouted vegetables, with red peppers and onions and sautéed collard greens in an apple cider sauce.
-There were so many flavors it was difficult to get a pure taste of crab!
-But, the eight hour slow-cooked collard greens were very good, their sweet/sour taste reminding me a little of red cabbage.
+My crab cake came smothered in fresh peas, corn, and sprouted vegetables, with red peppers, onions, and sautéed collard greens in an apple cider sauce.
+There were so many flavors it was challenging to get a pure taste of crab!
+But, the eight-hour slow-cooked collard greens were excellent, their sweet/sour taste reminding me a little of red cabbage.
 All the different and colorful ingredients really dressed up the plate, and their flavors came together nicely.
-The bottom line – I really enjoyed the dish, but purists beware.
+The bottom line is that I really enjoyed the dish, but beware of purists.

-Another appetizer I really enjoyed was the Coriander Dusted Soft Shell Crab ($14).
-That was the dish that was carried past me as I checked in earlier in the day, and it smelled as good at my dinner table.
-It was served on a bed of sautéed spinach with red onions, tomatoes, shallots, garlic and sweet corn, surrounded by a buttery, lemon sauce, and topped with the cutest little seedling vegetables and a flower that looked like the fanciest chapeau.
-This was another dish almost too pretty to eat, and too mouthwateringly delicious to ignore.
+Another appetizer I enjoyed was the Coriander Dusted Soft Shell Crab ($14).
+That dish was carried past me as I checked in earlier in the day, and it smelled as good as my dinner table.
+It was served on a bed of sautéed spinach with red onions, tomatoes, shallots, garlic, and sweet corn, surrounded by a buttery lemon sauce, and topped with the cutest little seedling vegetables and a flower that looked like the fanciest chapeau.
+This was another dish almost too pretty to eat and too mouthwateringly delicious to ignore.
 But again, if you were just looking for a simple crab, this wasn’t it.

-An ambitious entrée was the Maple Leaf Smoked Duck Wellington ($27) which was very tasty but actually smoked over cherry wood.
-Instead of coating the crispy skin-on duck with mushroom paste, the Wellington was semi-deconstructed, with slices of the pastry-wrapped duck displayed on top of a wild mushroom duxelle.
+An ambitious entrée was the Maple Leaf Smoked Duck Wellington ($27) which was very tasty but smoked over cherry wood.
+Instead of coating the crispy skin-on duck with mushroom paste, the Wellington was semi-deconstructed, with slices of the pastry-wrapped duck displayed on top of a wild mushroom duxelles.

 What came next was a delightful surprise!
 An unordered dish of wonderful invention – pine nut risotto – wowed me with its novelty.
 Pine nuts, enough pureed to hold it together, but most mimicking al dente rice, were mixed with vegetables to achieve a vegetarian dish of enormous complexity.
 I could get used to this kind of off-menu dining – it was delicious!

-By now you know you could eat very healthy here without ordering a salad.
+By now, you know you can eat healthily here without ordering a salad.
 The appetizers and entrees come with ample portions of thoughtfully prepared fresh vegetables.
-But, instead of a salad or a dessert, I will always order a cheese plate when it is offered.
+But, instead of a salad or a dessert, I will always order a cheese plate when offered.
 At the Jardenea, they combined the cheese with cured meats for a wonderfully diverse platter of tastes and textures that you curate yourself.